 AMBAG's Complete Streets Policy applies to all projects at all phases within the Monterey Bay region.
 All exemptions should be documented with supporting data and evidence for the basis of an exemption then be made publicly available.
-Exemptions should only be considered if one or more of the following conditions are met:
+As a best practice, exemptions should only be considered if one or more of the following conditions are met:

 - 1. Where bicyclists, pedestrians, or another particular use is prohibited by law from using a roadway.
 Accommodations should be made to ensure that all users can still cross these areas, so they do not become barriers. - 2.
-Where the street or road is already designed to accommodate all users. - 3.
-Where cost would be excessively disproportionate to probable use or need considering economic conditions, cost, and economic benefit.
-Excessively disproportionate is defined in Federal Highway Administration's (FHWA) "Accommodating Bicycle and Pedestrian Travel: A Recommended Approach" as bicycle and pedestrian facilities together exceeding twenty percent (20%) of the cost of the larger transportation project. - 4.
+Where the street or road is already designed to safely and comfortably accommodate all users and meets an appropriate level of stress for the target users. - 3.
+Where cost would be excessively disproportionate to probable use or need considering economic conditions, cost, and economic benefit, and there is no low-cost alternative available.
+Excessively disproportionate is defined in Federal Highway Administration's (FHWA) "Accommodating Bicycle and Pedestrian Travel: A Recommended Approach" as bicycle and pedestrian facilities together exceeding twenty percent (20%) of the cost of the larger transportation project.
+Although this is FHWA's excessively disproportionate definition, AMBAG encourages local jurisdictions to set higher percentages to support the implementation of more complete streets projects in the region. - 4.
 Where a project consists primarily of the installation of traffic control safety devices.
 All new pedestrian crossing devices must meet the most current accessibility standards for controls, signals, and placement. - 5.
 Where lack of population or other factors indicate an absence of need under both current and future conditions.
 This exception should take the long view and consider probable use throughout the life of the project-usually a minimum of 20 years for roadways and 50 or more years for bridges. - 6.
 Where roadway standards or bicycle and pedestrian standards cannot be met due to constraints excessively difficult to mitigate.
 The feasibility of alternative routes of similar or better quality to accommodate all users and connect to the transportation network should be studied. - 7.
 Where all improvements would be very likely removed in the near future due to projects in the same area. - 8.
 Where transit service is non-existent and not planned as confirmed by the local transit agencies, therefore there is no need for direct public transit accommodations. - 9.
 Where fire and safety specification conflicts and environmental concerns, such as abutting conservation land or severe topological constraints, exist.